projectdiscovery/nuclei/README.md

-   -sml, -show-match-line         show match lines for file templates, works with extractors only -ztls                          use ztls library with autofallback to standard one for tls13 -sni string                    tls sni hostname to use (default: input domain name) -sandbox                       sandbox nuclei for safe templates execution -i, -interface string          network interface to use for network scan -at, -attack-type string       type of payload combinations to perform (batteringram,pitchfork,clusterbomb) -sip, -source-ip string        source ip address to use for network scan
+   -sml, -show-match-line         show match lines for file templates, works with extractors only -ztls                          use ztls library with autofallback to standard one for tls13 -sni string                    tls sni hostname to use (default: input domain name) -no-sandbox                    disables sandbox(default) mode of nuclei for safe templates execution -i, -interface string          network interface to use for network scan -at, -attack-type string       type of payload combinations to perform (batteringram,pitchfork,clusterbomb) -sip, -source-ip string        source ip address to use for network scan